Kapil Dev: Post-World Cup

-Return to captaincy
+Return to captaincy (1985–87)

-Dev was reappointed captain in March 1985 and guided India on a Test series win over England in 1986.
+Dev returned to captaincy in 1986 after Gavaskar stepped down as captain after India won the Benson & Hedges World Championship of Cricket after beating arch-rivals Pakistan in the final under Gavaskar’s leadership.
+This success was followed another big victory as India beat Australia in the finals of Rothmans Four-Nations Cup.
+The following year he guided India on a Test series win over England in England in 1986 as his side won 2–0.
 This period saw one of his most famous matches, the second Tied Test, in which he was named joint-man of the match with Australian batsman Dean Jones.

 He was retained as captain for the 1987 Cricket World Cup.
 In their first match, Australia scored 268 against India.
 However, after the close of innings, Dev agreed with the umpires that the score should be increased to 270 as one boundary during the innings had been mistakenly signalled as a four and not a six.
 In their reply, India scored 269 falling short of Australia's score by one run.
 In the Wisden Cricketer's Almanack, it was reported that "Kapil Dev's sportsmanship proved the deciding factor in a close-run match".
 India went on to reach the semi-final of the 1987 World Cup, where they lost to England.
 Dev faced the blame for India's defeat as he holed out to deep mid-wicket triggering a collapse that led to the unexpected loss.
 He did not captain India again, although he was the Vice-captain for India's tour to Pakistan in 1989.

 The captaincy period was on the whole a difficult one for him as it was mired with reports of differences with Gavaskar, as well as his own inconsistent form as a bowler.
 However, both men later insisted that these reports were exaggerated.
 Dev's performance as Captain was better than as a player.